embEDUx/documentation/usage/README.md

 This document will give you pointers at anything you need to know for building and deploying the various components for specific platform.

+## Requirements
+* Git repositories for

 ## Build instructions
 To deploy a complete system, successful of all components need to be available.
-This means, single components can be updated and deployed if there exists previous successful builds for you platform for the other components.
+This means, single components can be built and deployed if there exists previous successful builds for the target platform.

 * [U-Boot](uboot)
 * [Linux](linux)